| << Previous | Index | Next >> | |

 #define READ_REL READ + RELThe term

-is the same as 10 + 1 or 11.
-Note that Dynamic C does not allow anything to be assigned to a constant expression.READ_ABS = 27; // produces compiler error
+READ_ABSis the same as 10 + 0 or 10, andREAD_RELis the same as 10 + 1 or 11.
+Note that Dynamic C does not allow anything to be assigned to a constant expression.READ_ABS = 27; // produces compiler error4.5 Macros

 Macros may be defined in Dynamic C by using